-"One in seven NFL players protested yesterday.
-Let's discuss the arguments against them."
+One In Seven NFL Players Protested Yesterday.
+Let's Discuss The Arguments Against Them

 #4: “Politics and sports shouldn’t mix.”

 I get this.
 I feel this.
-We all face enough stress in our daily lives.
-There’s certainly been more than enough political friction of late.
+We all face stress in our daily lives.
+There’s certainly more than enough political friction of late.
 Sometimes we just need the escape that entertainment provides.

 Thing is, that’s not what sports are.
 The politics are already there, even if we don’t see them.